 - Verify Burkitt lymphoma diagnosis of each case by central pathology review of tissue

-- Cancers that pass central pathology are submitted for processing into nucleic acids (if the frozen tissue or formalin-fixed paraffin-embedded contain enough tumor nuclei), which are quality controlled
+- Cancers that pass central pathology are submitted for processing into nucleic acids (if the frozen tissue or formalin-fixed, paraffin-embedded samples contain enough tumor nuclei), together with normal tissue, blood, or granulocytes, which are quality controlled

 - Deposit clinical data into a project database